Actor-director Satish Kaushik passes away at 66; condolences pour in

 Bollywood actor and director Satish Kaushik, known for his roles like Calendar in Mr India, passed away at 66 in the early hours of Thursday.
+Kaushik reportedly succumbed to a heart attack while travelling in a car.
+Doctors tried reviving Kaushik but he breathed his last on March 9.

-Kaushik is survived by his wife and daughter.
-The news was confirmed by his friend and National Award-winning actor Anupam Kher in a tweet.
+He is survived by his wife Shashi and daughter 11-year-old Vanshika Kaushik.
+His body has been taken to Deendayal Hospital for postmortem and is expected to be handed over to his family at around 3 pm, following which his last rites will be conducted.
+The news of Kaushik's death was confirmed by his friend and National Award-winning actor Anupam Kher in a tweet.

 Kher shared a black-and-white picture of himself and Kaushik and tweeted, “I know ‘death is the ultimate truth of this world!’
 But I never thought in my dreams that I would write thing about my best friend Satish Kaushik while alive.
 Such a sudden full stop on friendship of 45 years!!
 Life will NEVER be the same without you SATISH!
 Om Shanti! (sic)”